- Famous 6th-century mosaics in the church of San Vitale.

 - Legacies of religious and political turmoil in Ravenna.

 - Evidence of luxurious fashion and textiles worn by the Byzantine imperial court.

 Changes in Ravenna

 Built in the first half of the 6th century CE, the octagon-shaped church of San Vitale memorializes a time of transition for Ravenna.
-Once capital of the western Roman Empire, the northern Adriatic port city of Ravenna came under Ostrogothic rule after the fall of the said empire.
+Once the capital of the Western Roman Empire, the Northern Adriatic port city of Ravenna came under Ostrogothic rule after the fall of the said empire.
 The Ostrogothic king, Theodoric the Great (454-526), made Ravenna his capital, and the Ostrogoths commissioned several large churches there.
 However, the Ostrogoths practiced Arianism1, a form of Christianity seen as heretical (incorrect in its doctrine) by the Roman-based church because it assigned Christ a subordinate status to God.

 In 540, however, General Belisarius conquered Ravenna for the Byzantines under orders from Emperor Justinian I (r.
 527-565 CE).
 Considering himself sort of a hybrid between a Roman emperor and a pope, Justinian was fixated on spiritually and politically unifying former Roman territories.
 He saw retaking Ravenna both as reclaiming a piece of territory that rightfully belonged to his empire and as overthrowing a dangerously incorrect religious sect.
 Unlike the Ostrogoths, who had remained relatively tolerant of Orthodox worship, the Byzantines quickly stamped out Arianism and adapted Arian churches for Orthodoxy.